Tamang Heritage Trail (I), Langtang National Park – Nepal

 Starting the Tamang Heritage Trail.
-My mountain guide-cum-porter, Rishi, accompanied me from the luxury of the Kopan Monastery to Matribhimi Hotel (his uncle’s hotel).
-The hotel was a dirty and ugly place but close to the Gongabu Bus Station (on the Kathmandu’s Ring Road).
-From there, we would leave the following day toward the town of Syabru Besi, situated high in the mountains.
+My mountain guide-cum-porter, Rishi, accompanied me from the luxury of Kopan Monastery to Matribhimi Hotel (his uncle’s hotel).
+The hotel was a dirty and ugly place but close to the Gongabu Bus Station (on Kathmandu’s Ring Road).
+From there, we would easier leave toward the town of Syabru Besi, situated high in the mountains.
 We had lunch at an eatery nearby, where I paid, and Rishi was surprised to see my boyfriend’s photo on my phone.
 In the evening, I sat in the hotel’s dining room and took down my notes from Kopan Monastery.

 Tamang Heritage Trail, the first day of the trek

 Short Description: We started the ascent from the small town of Syabru Besi.
 Then, we steeply went up to Bahun Danda Pass.
 From there, we walked along a dirt road overlooking the Goljung Valley and finally went down along a contour line to Gotlang village.